Which email addresses are exposed on the Internet and are a target for phishing attacks?

 Your end-users are the weak link in your network security.
 Today, your employees are frequently exposed to advanced phishing attacks.
 Trend Micro reported that 91% of successful data breaches started with a spear-phishing attack.

 Are you aware that many of the email addresses of your organization are exposed on the Internet and easy to find for cybercriminals?
-With these addresses they can launch spear-phishing attacks on your organization.
+With these addresses they can launch social engineering, spear phishing and ransomware attacks on your organization.
 This type of attack is very hard to defend against, unless your users get next-generation security awareness training.

 IT Security specialists call it your ‘phishing attack surface‘.
 The more email addresses that are exposed, the bigger your attack footprint is, and the higher the risk.
 It’s often a surprise how many of your addresses are actually out there, whose, and where they were found.
 Here is a datasheet with some more information.